Large Language Models for Cyber Security: A Systematic Literature Review: RQ1: What types of security tasks have been facilitated by LLM-based approaches?

 \textbf{Program fuzzing.}~Fuzz testing, or fuzzing, refers to an automated testing method aimed at generating inputs to uncover unforeseen behaviors.
 Both researchers and practitioners have effectively developed practical fuzzing tools, demonstrating significant success in detecting numerous bugs and vulnerabilities within real-world systems~\cite{progfuzz7}.
-The generation capability of LLMs enables testing against various input program languages and different features~\cite{xia2024progfuzz4,progfuzz5}, effectively overcoming the limitations of traditional fuzz testing methods.
+The generation capability of LLMs enables testing against various input program languages and different features~\cite{xia2024progfuzz4, progfuzz5, progfuzz8}, effectively overcoming the limitations of traditional fuzz testing methods.
 Under strategies such as repetitive querying, example querying, and iterative querying~\cite{zhang2023progfuzz2}, LLMs can significantly enhance the generation effectiveness of test cases.
 LLMs can generate test cases that trigger vulnerabilities from historical bug reports of programs~\cite{deng2023progfuzz1}, produce test cases similar but different from sample inputs~\cite{hu2023progfuzz3}, analyze compiler source code to generate programs that trigger specific optimizations~\cite{yang2023progfuzz6}, and split the testing requirements and test case generation using a dual-model interaction framework, assigning them to different LLMs for processing.
+LLMs are also used to analyze program documentation to predict high-risk option combinations for targeted fuzzing, as demonstrated by ProphetFuzz~\cite{progfuzz9}.
+Furthermore, LLMs facilitate the automatic generation of fuzz drivers for libraries~\cite{progfuzz10, progfuzz11,xu2024progfuzz12}, for instance, PROMPTFUZZ uses an iterative prompt fuzzing loop guided by code coverage feedback.
+To improve mutation effectiveness, especially for complex inputs like JavaScript, techniques like CovRL integrate coverage-guided reinforcement learning to fine-tune LLM-based mutators~\cite{progfuzz13}.